-The Cyprus American Archaeological Research Institute (CAARI) together with HARP will be running a four-week excavation field school from Saturday 27th June to Saturday 25th July at the site of Kissonerga-Skalia in southwestern Cyprus.
+The Cyprus American Archaeological Research Institute (CAARI), in association with HARP, will be running a four-week excavation field school from Saturday 2nd to Saturday 30th July at the site of Kissonerga-Skalia in southwestern Cyprus.
 Places are available to attend for 3 or 4 weeks, and set dates for excavation blocks are provided below.
 This field school is intended for those who have no prior experience with archaeological excavations, as full training will be provided, but we also gladly welcome those who have previous archaeological experience and are looking to increase their skill set and broaden their excavation experience.

 In addition to the preserved architecture, finds from the excavations include beads, pendants and copper fragments; evidence of textile production in the form of spindle whorls and loom weights; and a number of chipped stone and ground stone tools, including agricultural types such as querns.
 The site has also yielded evidence of faunal (cattle, deer, sheep/goat, pig) and marine (crab and shellfish) exploitation, and has uncovered well-preserved botanical remains including grape and lentil.

 This field school aims to provide students with a hands-on experience of working on an archaeological excavation, and all participants will learn how to excavate to a professional archaeological standard, as well as how to record the remains by completing context sheets, technical drawing, photography and surveying.
 Students will also have the opportunity to work with various artefact material types including pottery, and chipped stone during post-excavation.

 Archaeological excavation using the single context recording system

 Site recording including technical drawing, and context recording

 Artefact processing including handling, cleaning and storage